Tuplanolla/dez/notes.md

 When writing definitions or proving theorems, implicit generalization should be used in the `Context` of a `Section`, which itself is usually named `Context`.
+When the classes to generalize are operational, make them explicit (possibly automatically implicit);
+when the classes to generalize are predicative, make them implicit (explicitly so).

 Instances inside sections should always be marked `Global` or `Local`, never implicitly local.